Teresa Heinz: Philanthropy

-In 2003, Heinz was awarded the Albert Schweitzer Gold Medal for Humanitarianism.
-She has been elected a Fellow of the American Academy of Arts and Sciences.
-She has been a Trustee of the St. Paul's School (Concord, New Hampshire), which Kerry attended.

-Heinz is on the Board of Selectors of Jefferson Awards for Public Service.
+Heinz has served as chair of the Heinz Endowments and the Heinz Family Philanthropies.
+She has also served on the Board of Selectors of Jefferson Awards for Public Service.

 Environmental programs and advocacy

 Heinz has contributed to the environmental movement through many programs and outreach efforts.
 In 1990, she co-founded the Alliance to End Childhood Lead Poisoning (later known as the Alliance for Healthy Homes, it has since merged with the National Center for Healthy Housing), through the first environmental grant of the Vira I. Heinz Endowment.
 In 1992, she was a Delegate to the Earth Summit, representing Non-Governmental Organizations.

 In 1993, with Kerry and environmentalist academic Dr. Anthony Cortese, she co-founded Second Nature, which brings "Education for Sustainability" to college campuses.
 In 1993, she founded the Heinz Awards, including a category for Outstanding Contributions to the Environment.
 In 1995, with a $20 million grant, the Heinz Endowments provided initial funding for The Heinz Center, "a nonprofit institution dedicated to improving the scientific and economic foundation for environmental policy through multisectoral collaboration among industry, government, academia, and environmental organizations."

 Since 1996, Heinz has hosted an annual "Women's Health and the Environment" conference series.
 She founded Teresa Heinz Scholars for Environmental Research, which annually awards eight $10,000 awards for doctoral dissertation support and eight $5,000 awards for Masters' thesis support for research having "public policy relevance that increases society's understanding of environmental concerns and proposed solutions."
 Heinz is a board member of the Environmental Defense Fund.